 It’s beautiful at any time of year, but between October and April, it can be sweltering.
 If you’re sensitive to the sun, it’s usually better to visit between May and September when the weather is more moderate.

 Nearest airport: Townsville Airport

-Best time to visit: Perfect for a winter sun holiday Magnetic Island with day time averages of 27 degrees celsius.
+Best time to visit: Perfect for a winter sun holiday on Magnetic Island, with daytime averages of 27 degrees Celsius.

 Fraser Island is world heritage listed, and one of the world’s largest sand islands.
 It’s filled with diverse landscapes and sometimes quirky wildlife, which is why it’s one of the most popular destinations for Australian Island holidays.
 The island is 360km north of Brisbane in Queensland and is pleasant in any season except summer when it can get brutally hot.